Manitoba’s Justice System #

 If the CJC tolerates a self-interested system internally, it should not be surprised that self-interested Judges, end up behaving corruptly.
 We live in a world where the absurd regularly becomes real and corruption, commonplace.

-It remains an absolute gross violation of our right to information.
+Failure to answer complaints remains an absolute gross violation of our right to information.
 It is the failures of politicians to enforce compliance with their own laws, that destroys our faith, confidence and trust in both the Judicial and the political system.
 Societies founder when conflicting values become polarised and politicians and courts align themselves with the powerful over the general welfare.

 When the law is an ass — it needs its arse kicked.
 (An Australian crudism)